cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

 .. practical::

-   .. rubric:: In this practical we will create a suite to demonstrate
+   .. rubric:: In this practical example, we will create a suite to demonstrate
       :term:`message triggers <message trigger>`.
 We will use message triggers to both produce a report and trigger a new task from a partially completed task.